HiroIshikawa/speech2craft/docs/proposal.md

 ### Summary of the Project

 This project aims at implementing speech-to-command feature to allow user to take control on actions of an agent in a world of Minecraft.
 It will take user speech as initial input, and convert it using online speech-to-text APIs.
 Then, we will analyze the text to extract a legal action using Natural Language Processing, and finally send a command for an agent to take that action as an output.
 Potential applications may include partially or fully speech based game playing.
+Applications outside of Minecraft may include speech commands for games with simple actions, as well as speech commands for real-life AI agents.

 We were also considering implementing a conversational AI agent, that may respond or even object to user speech commands.
 However, this would come secondary to our main focus of implementing the speech-to-command feature.